vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 derangement was due to compulsory adminstration of intoxicating drugs to the Prince.
 The author of this mischief was supposed to be Rao Bahadur Barve,
-State Karbhari, who, spurred by the Queen-
-Dowager Sakawarbai, wanted to remove the Maharaja from the Gadi either by death or by proof of his lunacy and to have a new youth adopted by the Dowager.
+State Karbhari, who, spurred by the Queen###Dowager Sakawarbai, wanted to remove the Maharaja from the Gadi either by death or by proof of his lunacy and to have a new youth adopted by the Dowager.
 People, high and low believed in these rumours, and